 - Today’s social media outlets aren’t exactly tailored specifically towards any type of recommendations

-- An app that will allow business to enhance their visibility to potential clients, who are on the search for somewhere
+- An app that will allow the business to enhance their visibility to potential clients, who are on the search for somewhere

 Lucid chart (User flow), Sketchapp (wireframe and visual design), Invision (prototyping)

-Ben Jaris, Vivek Kumar
+Ben Jaris (Global Creative Head), Vivek Kumar

 Before even diving into the features and the overall UX of our product we conducted some user interviews.

 Some of our interviews included friends to restaurant servers to gain a better understanding of the problem.
-These are some the key takeaways from those interviews:
+These are some key takeaways from those interviews:

-Keeping Olivia in mind, we mapped her user behavioural flow.
+Keeping Olivia in mind, we mapped her user behavioral flow.
 Understanding her decision making and flow within the dining experience allowed us to brainstorm the necessary features and opportunities required for Olivia to successfully navigate through the app.

 SCENARIO BASED TASK FLOW